perskes/time-signature-calculator/README.md

-# time-signature-calculator
-Calculate how many 4ths, 8ths, ... notes fit into your meassure in any Time-Signature

 ### Description

-time-signature-calculator is a simple function to calculate how many notes fit into any (simple, compound is untested and wont work) time signature.
+time-signature-calculator is a simple function to calculate how many notes fit into any (simple only, compound is untested and wont work) time signature.

 ### How to use it